jase88/publish-gitlab-release/README.md

 - Automatically add comments to Merge Requests and their linked issues for better visibility.
 - Generate a basic changelog for the GitLab release.

+## 🧰 Requirements

+- Node 18 (or higher)
+- Gitlab
+- Your latest Git tag is always the tag since last release

 ## 🚀 Usage

 To use `publish-gitlab-release`, invoke it using npx with the desired version number: